-- Comparable with other organizations or governments
+- Comparable with that of other organizations

 - Verifiable and auditable by a third party

-- Recognition.
-GAAP offers guidance on what should be included in financial statements, such as revenues, assets, liabilities, and expenses.
+- Recognition: GAAP offers guidance on what should be included in financial statements, such as revenues, assets, liabilities, and expenses.

 Even companies that generally adhere to GAAP may still put out other, non-GAAP-compliant financial statements.
 These are known as “pro forma” statements.

 With non-GAAP financial reporting, the company presents historical or projected financial results through measures that exclude amounts in comparable GAAP measures.
 For example, adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA) is a common non-GAAP measure.

 Audit Analytics, an independent research provider, issued a study based on three years of financial reporting and concluded that non-GAAP reporting was on the rise.
 It found that in 2017, 97% of companies in the S&P 500 had at least one non-GAAP metric in their reporting.
 However, only 76% of companies used non-GAAP metrics in 2006, and just 59% did in 1996.

 Supporters of non-GAAP argue that pro-forma statements allow financials to be reported with more nuance and present a clearer picture for investors.
 The SEC, however, has expressed concern that such statements can potentially obscure results and deceive investors.